 Budgeting your money is a great way to track how much you spend and helps prepare for upcoming expenses.
 But if filling in spreadsheets or budgeting apps aren't your cup of tea, then bucketing your money in your bank account is a simple and effective method.

 The idea of bucketing is to split your income into sub accounts, or in this case, 'buckets'.
-Each bucket is labeled with a different purpose and could be for everyday things such as bills, entertainment and dining out or even for bigger goals such as a holiday or retirement.
+Each bucket is labelled with a different purpose and could be for everyday things such as bills, entertainment and dining out or even for bigger goals such as a holiday or retirement.

 As an example, each time you dine out, pay a bill or go to the movies, you'll take the money from its relevant 'bucket' account.
 When that bucket of money runs out, you'll need to decide whether to cover the difference from a different bucket, or whether you'll wait until your next pay cycle when the bucket is topped up again.